Slovakia: Poll by Polis from 30.01.2020

 Polis – 1109 respondents – 23.01.2020-30.01.2020

-Currently governing with a Centre-right coalition from SaS, OĽaNO, Sme Rodina and ZĽ.
-With 41.0% of virtual seats, the government could fail to remain in office.
+Currently governing with a Coalition of the center from HLAS, SMER and SNS.
+With 27.6% of virtual seats, the government could fail to remain in office.

 The election survey was collected by Polis.
 For this purpose, 1109 persons were asked about their party preference in a period of 7 days (23.01.2020 - 30.01.2020).